-The individual income tax rates, exemptions, and deductions in effect for calendar year 2016 in the District of Columbia, Maryland, and Virginia are shown in Table 1, on page 7.
+The individual income tax rates, exemptions, and deductions in effect for calendar year 2017 in the District of Columbia, Maryland, and Virginia are shown in Table 1, on page 7.
 Factors used in the housing value assumptions are detailed in the property tax section, and the assumed housing values by income level for each jurisdiction are shown in Table 2, page 10.
-The assumptions used to derive the automobile tax burdens are contained in Table 4, page 16.
+The assumptions used to derive the automobile tax burdens are contained in Table 4, page 17.

-Table 5, page 17, presents detailed data on state and local tax burdens for each type of tax by income level for each selected metropolitan area jurisdiction.
-The District's tax burden is compared with the average for the metropolitan area at each income level for the four tax categories, separately and combined, in Table 6, page 18.
-Chart 4 on page 19 presents the DC combined tax burdens compared to the metro area averages at each income level.
+Table 5, page 18, presents detailed data on state and local tax burdens for each type of tax by income level for each selected metropolitan area jurisdiction.
+The District's tax burden is compared with the average for the metropolitan area at each income level for the four tax categories, separately and combined, in Table 6, page 19.
+Chart 4 on page 20 presents the D.C. combined tax burdens compared to the metro area averages at each income level.

-Finally, selected state and local tax rates in the Washington metropolitan area for fiscal year 2017 are outlined in Table 7, page 23.
-To provide context, selected demographic information for the metro area jurisdictions is presented in Table 8, page 24.
+Finally, selected state and local tax rates in the Washington metropolitan area as of December 31, 2017 are outlined in Table 7, page 24.
+To provide context, selected demographic information for the metro area jurisdictions is presented in Table 8, page 25.